stadibo/FlockSimulator/documentation/implementation_document.md

 ## Optimizations
 * Comparing distance between points without square-root, so instead of using euclidean distance just using squared euclidean distance.
+* Using some kind of sorting for Bin-Lattice

 Sources